Eco-friendly Sustainable House

 INTENDED SITE AND USAGE

 This house is designed to be oceanfront and to provide good views over the ocean from most major rooms.
 It is most suited for a western shore located at a low latitude in the tropics.
+It was specifically designed for the western coast of Carriacou in Grenada.
 There is a nearly separate owner’s or caretaker’s apartment on the third floor so that the house can be rented to guests while the owner remains in residence.

 STRUCTURAL CONSIDERATIONS